-(b) Part of the above assets are offered as collateral towards borrowings (Refer Note 41)
+Part of the above assets are offered as collateral towards borrowings (Refer Note 41) (b)

-(c) The Company has not revalued any property, plant and equipment during the current and previous financial year.
+The Company has not revalued any property, plant and equipment during the current and previous financial year.
+(C)

-The title deed of the immovable properties are held in the name of company except for following where in title deeds are still in name of the erstwhile merged entity and the company has applied for transfer of the same.
+The title deed of immovable properties are held in the name of Company except for following where in title deeds are still in name of the erstwhile merged entity and the Company has applied for transfer of the same.

-Sr. No. Relevant line item in the Balance Sheet Description of item of property Gross carrying value as on March 31, 2022 Gross carrying value as on March 31, 2021 As on March 31, 2022 title deeds are held in the name of Whether title deed holder is a promoter, director or relative# of promoter / director or employee of promoter / director Property held since which date Reason for not being held in the name of the company 1 Property, Plant & Equipment Freehold land 55.39 75.06 Clear Mipack Packaging Solutions Limited No 29-Jul-04 The title deeds of the properties 2 Property, Plant & Equipment Building 277.91 277.91 Clear Mipack Packaging Solutions Limited No 29-Jul-04 are in the name of erstwhile 3 Property, Plant & Equipment Building - 198.99 Hitech Corporation Limited No Apr-07 to Oct-18 merged entity and the Company is in the process of transferring 4 Property, Plant & Equipment Building 17.94 17.94 Clear Mipack Packaging Solutions Limited No 09-Aug-95 the properties in its name.
-5 Right to Use Leasehold land 7.50 7.50 Clear Mipack Packaging Solutions Limited No 09-Aug-95 6 Investment Property Leasehold land 265.51 265.51 Clear Mipack Packaging Solutions Limited No Apr-07 to Apr-11 7 Investment Property Building 761.00 761.00 Clear Mipack Packaging Solutions Limited No 09-Apr-07 8 Non Current Asset held for sale Freehold land - 511.03 Hitech Corporation Limited No Sep-10 to Dec-20 9 Non Current Asset held for sale Leasehold land 16.30 16.30 Clear Mipack Packaging Solutions Limited No 30-May-06 10 Non Current Asset held for sale Building 25.03 33.36 Clear Mipack Packaging Solutions Limited No 30-May-06
+Sr. No. Relevant line item in the Balance Sheet Description of item of property Gross carrying value as on March 31, 2023 (₹ in lakhs) Gross carrying value as on March 31, 2022 (₹ in lakhs) As on March 31, 2023 title deeds are held in the name of Whether title deed holder is a promoter, director or relative# of promoter / director or employee of promoter / director Property held since which date Reason for not being held in the name of the company 1 Property, Plant & Equipment Freehold land 55.39 55.39 Clear Mipack Packaging Solutions Limited No 29-Jul-04 The title deeds of the 2 Property, Plant & Equipment Building 277.91 277.91 Clear Mipack Packaging Solutions Limited No 29-Jul-04 properties are in the name of erstwhile 3 Property, Plant & Equipment Building 17.94 17.94 Clear Mipack Packaging Solutions Limited No 09-Aug-95 name of erstwhile merged entity and 4 Right to Use Leasehold land 7.50 7.50 Clear Mipack Packaging Solutions Limited No 09-Aug-95 the Company is in the 5 Investment Property Leasehold land 265.51 265.51 Clear Mipack Packaging Solutions Limited No Apr-07 to Apr-11 process of transferring 6 Investment Property Building 761.00 761.00 Clear Mipack Packaging Solutions Limited No 09-Apr-07 the properties in its name.
+7 Non Current Asset held for sale Leasehold land 16.30 16.30 Clear Mipack Packaging Solutions Limited No 30-May-06 8 Non Current Asset held for sale Building 25.03 25.03 Clear Mipack Packaging Solutions Limited No 30-May-06